flowdock/flowdock-git-hook/README.md

 Service specific instructions for [Gitlab](https://github.com/flowdock/flowdock-git-hook/wiki/Gitlab) and [Redmine](https://github.com/flowdock/flowdock-git-hook/wiki/Redmine) can be found in [Wiki](https://github.com/flowdock/flowdock-git-hook/wiki).

+### Permanent references

+By default each push to the `master` branch will generate a new thread containing just the commits that were pushed.
+Pushes to other branches or tags will be grouped to a single thread containing all the pushed commits.
+You can configure this behaviour by setting the `permanent-reference` git variable.
+The value of that configuration parameter should be a comma separated list of regular expressions.

+For example to create new threads for each push to the `master` branch and any branch starting with `with-regex-` do this

+    $ git config flowdock.permanent-references "refs/heads/master, refs/heads/with-regex-.*"

+### Repository name

+The repository name displayed in the inbox message can be set with `repository-name`

+    $ git config flowdock.repository-name "my repo"

 ### Repository URL

 Each Team Inbox item sent from the post-receive hook can link back to the repository.
 To configure the URL for the repository, configure a `repository-url`: